WitherCo/Guard-shin/temp_git_push/Guard-shin/README.md

 ## License and Copyright

-Copyright © 2025 WitherCo.
-All rights reserved.
+Copyright (c) 2024-2025 WitherCo.
+All Rights Reserved.

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-Guard-shin is a proprietary software project.
-Unauthorized distribution, modification, or commercial use without explicit permission is prohibited.
+This software is the exclusive property of WitherCo and is protected by copyright laws.
+Use of this software is subject to the terms outlined in the [LICENSE](LICENSE) file.
+Unauthorized reproduction, distribution, or modification is strictly prohibited.